 Use rutile rods if the joint has a large or irregular gap.
 Instead of burning through the metal, their soft arc will close the gap.

 You can use basic rods if the workpiece is large and heavy with a complicated or restricted joint.
 Basic rods create ductile welds that can withstand a lot of stress.

 Welding inputs a lot of heat and causes distortion resulting in a warped workpiece.
 When you weld thin metals, for example, sheet metal, warping is very hard to avoid.

 Rutile rods can also work with DC-.
-This type of current will focus the heat on the rod and not on the workpiece.
-This will help to reduce distortion.
+This current polarity will focus the heat on the rod and not on the workpiece.

 13. The appearance of the weld

 - Fast-fill rods, for example, E7024 and E7028.
 These rods create a very thick slag covering that prevents the fast cooling of the molten metal.
-This offers the best-looking beads.
-Furthermore, the slag is easy to remove without much effort.
+This flattens the bead.
+Furthermore, their slag is easy to remove without much effort.

 - Fill-freeze rods, for example, E7018, E7014, and E6013.
 Their slag covering is thick enough to offer a good-looking bead and is easy to remove without much effort.

 - Fast-freeze rods, for example, E6010 and E6011.
-These rods create a skinny slag on the bead.
-Because of it, the molten metal freezes before it can get a smooth surface.
+These rods create a skinny slag, and the molten metal freezes before it gets a smooth surface.
 Furthermore, the slag doesn’t come off without the repeated use of a chipping hammer, which will worsen the bead’s appearance.

 14. Productivity and number of weld passes

 Stick welding is a slow process.
 If you have a lot of work to do, rods with added iron powder in their flux can speed things up.
 For example, instead of an E6013, you can pick an E7014 or, even better, an E7024.